Harper Lee Award

 The Harper Lee Award for Alabama's Distinguished Writer of the Year is an annual award recognizing a writer who was born in Alabama or has spent their formative years there.
 It is named after Harper Lee, whose To Kill A Mockingbird has sold over 30 million copies.

-The Harper Lee Award was established in 1998 and was awarded to Albert Murray.
+The Harper Lee Award was established in 1998 and was first awarded to Albert Murray.